-Open Enrollment for 2019 Marketplace health coverage begins November 1 and ends December 15 in all states!
+Open Enrollment for 2020 Marketplace health coverage begins November 1 and ends December 15 in states that use HealthCare.gov!

 This resource provides a timeline, and describes key steps your program can take in the months leading up to Open Enrollment, to support efficient and successful enrollment of all eligible clients into plans that best meet their needs.
 For each step, this resource links to corresponding ACE TA Center tools to help you get started.

 - Assess staff workload and develop a scheduling plan

 - Conduct staff training and build enrollment staff capacity

 - Build enrollment partnerships and educate community partners